Thursday, April 3, 2025

 The Three Major Abrahamic Religions form a Venn Diagram, you can make any one of them seem the most different from the other two based on what you choose to Emphasize or De Emphasize.
 And all three have in common not just what it academically means to be Abrahamic but also our expectation of a future Bodily Resurrection of the Dead, that is why I don't accuse Muslims of being Pagans.

 Thing is Christianity’s common ground with either of the others is much more doctrinal, much more tied to the core definition of what being a Christian even is.
-While the common ground between Judaism and Islam is much more cultural, a product of being tied to the Near East and Semitic Languages.
+While the common ground between Judaism and Islam is much more cultural, a product of being more tied to the Near East and Semitic Languages.
 And indeed Middle Eastern Semitic Speaking Christians seem a lot less different from Jews and Muslims on such things.

 I’ve talked before about how the core confessional beliefs of New Testament Christianity are that Jesus is both The Christ/Messiah and The Son of God.
 Muslims agree that Jesus was The Messiah or Al-Maish.
 Jews don’t believe Jesus was the Only Begotten Son of God but they do believe all Israelites are Children of God.